kylebarron/language-stata/README.md

 <!-- ![stata](./img/stata.png) -->
 Code snippet (mostly) from [Gtools](https://github.com/mcaceresb/stata-gtools), a faster implementation of Stata's collapse and egen using C plugins.
 Shown with the [Atom Material Syntax](https://github.com/atom-material/atom-material-syntax) theme and [Fira Code](https://github.com/tonsky/FiraCode) font.

-Note: This is a new package that replaces the [previous](https://github.com/benwhalley/atom-language-stata) syntax highlighter.
-Please add [issues](https://github.com/kylebarron/language-stata/issues) for any bugs, comments, or suggestions.

 ## Features

 This package highlights: